Connah's Quay: Football

 The town is home to Deeside College which has on site the North Wales indoor athletics centre and athletics track which is used by Connah's Quay Nomads F.C.
-A perennial fixture in the League of Wales during the 1990s, the club were relegated to the Cymru Alliance in 2009 due to the restructuring of the Welsh Premier League.
-The division went from 20 teams to 12, and the Nomads were one of the 8 unfortunate teams that year.
+After having continuously played in the League of Wales during the 1990s, the club were relegated to the Cymru Alliance in 2009 due to the restructuring of the Welsh Premier League.
+Later the team won the Cymru Alliance twice in succession and were finally readmitted to the WPL.
+The Nomads became champions of Wales in the 2019–20 season, winning the league for the first time in the clubs history.